Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-starter-integration-servicebus/single-namespace/README.md

 4. Send a POST request to service bus queue

         $ curl -X POST http://localhost:8080/queues?message=hello
+   or when the app runs on App Service or VM

+        $ curl -d -X POST https://[your-app-URL]/queues?message=hello

 5. Verify in your app’s logs that a similar message was posted: